schrum2/MM-NEAT/TUTORIAL.md

 means that the setting will be the same as in the original experiment that created the champion.
 FourMaze and MPMvsG rules are specific rule sets that have been used in the literature before.
-These rule sets are explained in both the dissertation and GECCO 2014 paper referenced above.
+These rule sets are explained in both the dissertation and GECCO 2014 paper referenced in [PUBLICATIONS.md](https://github.com/schrum2/MM-NEAT/blob/master/PUBLICATIONS.md).

 As you watch a network's behavior, you will also see several other windows.
 One contains the evolved neural network used by the agent.
 Four narrow windows contain